thetom42/flport/README.md

+# Research and Educational Notice

+This project is developed solely for research and educational purposes.
+The primary objective is to investigate and understand how developers can effectively collaborate with AI Coding Agents like Windsurf in their development workflow.
+This exploration aims to provide insights into the potential and limitations of AI-assisted development processes.

+---

 # FlPort

 FlPort is a comprehensive portfolio management platform designed specifically for freelance software developers and DevOps engineers.
 It enables professionals to showcase their work, manage client relationships, and grow their business effectively.